-Collusion is a not for profit company working at the intersection of arts, technology and human interaction
+Collusion works at the intersection of art, technology and human interaction

 We're a not for profit company who create ambitious, disruptive, immersive works that consider the impact of emerging technology on society, inviting public engagement & interaction.
 Our mission is to build an international profile for the Cambridge area as an R&D centre for interdisciplinary arts & technology collaboration that engages artists/creatives, academics and technologists to generate work that could only have been produced here.

 We aim to:

 respond to the unique opportunity to build on the Cambridge area’s indigenous strength as a world leading technology innovation hub

 deliver critically engaged artistic work that is a product of the unique resources within the city and wider area